Lackawanna Terminal (Montclair, New Jersey)

 Listed as the Montclair Railroad Station, it was added to the National Register of Historic Places on January 8, 1973, for its significance in architecture and transportation.
-There were three main reasons that the station was considered to be qualified for the National Register.
+According to former township historian Jack Chance, the station qualified for three main reasons.
 One was its architectural significance, including the overall design, the tapestry bond brickwork, the marble concrete trim, the interior brick and tile work and ornamentation, the iron work in the ticket windows.
-Next factor was the importance of the architect, William Hull Botsford and finally, its importance as a transportation center in the history of Montclair Township.
+The next factor was the importance of architect Botsford.
+The third consideration was the station's importance as a transportation center in the history of Montclair Township.

-As of 2019, the complex is threatened with demolition.
+In 2019, the complex was threatened with demolition.
+In 2024, a new developer reopened it as a shopping center.